tekperfect/devops-docs/docs/courses/03-Version_Control/lessons/git.md

 Sometimes you'll be a co-owner or the sole owner of a repo, in which case you may not need to create a PR to merge your changes.
 However, it's still a good idea to make one so you can keep a more complete history of your updates and to make sure you always create a new branch when making changes.

-Step 9: Merge a PR
+9. Merge a PR
    Go ahead and click the green 'Merge pull request' button.
 This will merge your changes into the master branch.

-When you're done, I recommend deleting your branch (too many branches can become messy), so hit that grey 'Delete branch' button as well.
+> When you're done, I recommend deleting your branch (too many branches can become messy), so hit that grey 'Delete branch' button as well.

-You can double check that your commits were merged by clicking on the 'Commits' link on the first page of your new repo.
+> You can double check that your commits were merged by clicking on the 'Commits' link on the first page of your new repo.

-This will show you a list of all the commits in that branch.
+> This will show you a list of all the commits in that branch.
 You can see the one I just merged right up top (Merge pull request #2).

 You can also see the hash code of the commit on the right hand side.
 A hash code is a unique identifier for that specific commit.
 It's useful for referring to specific commits and when undoing changes (use the git revert <hash code number> command to backtrack).

-Step 10: Get changes on GitHub back to your computer Right now, the repo on GitHub looks a little different than what you have on your local machine.
+10. Get changes on GitHub back to your computer
+    Right now, the repo on GitHub looks a little different than what you have on your local machine.
 For example, the commit you made in your branch and merged into the master branch doesn't exist in the master branch on your local machine.

-In order to get the most recent changes that you or others have merged on GitHub, use the git pull origin master command (when working on the master branch).
+> In order to get the most recent changes that you or others have merged on GitHub, use the git pull origin master command (when working on the master branch).

-\$ git pull origin master
+`\$ git pull origin master

 remote: Counting objects: 1, done.

 remote: Total 1 (delta 0), reused 0 (delta 0), pack-reused 0

-Unpacking objects: 100% (1/1), done.
+Unpacking objects: 100% (1/1), done.`
 From https://github.com/cubeton/mynewrepository

 - branch master -> FETCH_HEAD